-It is a fact that there are certain foods which are potentially very dangerous to our dog’s health and we need to be aware of them.
-(See link at the end of this post) That said, there are a far greater number of WHOLESOME, FRESH, REAL FOODS that can be advantageous to your dogs health ie. foods that can provide valuable nutrition, health promoting antioxidants and essential fatty acids and more.
+It is a fact that certain foods are potentially very dangerous to our dog’s health and we need to be aware of them.
+(See link at the end of this post) That said, there are a far greater number of WHOLESOME, FRESH, REAL FOODS that can be advantageous to your dog’s health i.e. foods that can provide valuable nutrition, health promoting antioxidants, essential fatty acids, and more.

-I believe that as consumers we need to be educated and aware of the marketing messages that we encounter on a daily basis.
-Some consumers travel through life in essence “blindfolded”, not aware of the hundreds of marketing messages presented to us on a daily basis.
+I believe that as consumers we need to be educated and aware of the marketing messages that we encounter daily.
+Some consumers travel through life in essence “blindfolded”, not aware of the hundreds of marketing messages presented to us daily.
 The better educated we are, the better consumers we can be, thereby supporting the companies that are truly honest and care about our health and well-being.
 I hope that you will read this blog post with open eyes and are open to the basic concept I am presenting.
-Hope you enjoy!
+Hope you enjoy it!